 This guide goes into the types of insurance that can cover you, and different ways you can protect your home.

 What is flood insurance?

-Flooding cover protects your property if your home is damaged by rising water caused by heavy rainfall, for example a river bursts its banks, or when an underground water source escapes and enters your home.
+Flooding insurance provides cover if your home is damaged by rising water.
+This could be because of heavy rainfall, such as a river bursting its banks.
+Or an underground water source escapes and enters your home.

 What about burst pipes?

-If you have a burst pipe which causes water damage, insurance companies consider this a leak – or escape of water.
+If a burst pipe causes water damage, insurance companies consider this a leak – or escape of water.

 How much does flood insurance cost?

 Many factors determine the cost of home insurance.

 - The type and size of your property